-JMD 201 Foundations of Medicine III
+JMD 203 Foundations of Medicine III

 A continuation of JMD 102, the Foundations of Medicine III course is an integrated course that encompasses basic, clinical and health system sciences.
-Students will be introduced to core concepts in blocks organized by organ system.
+Students will be introduced to core concepts in the Neurological System and Psychiatry.
 Each week features a case explored through active learning in small groups.
 The schedule incorporates a variety of learning modalities such as labs, clinical skills sessions, patient sessions, team-based learning activities and lectures to complement and enhance student learning.
 Foundations of Medicine expects from students rigorous independent study and critical thinking to prepare them for the clinical problems they will encounter.
-The blocks in this course cover Urology, Endocrine, Reproduction,